 Latin America is becoming an increasingly popular region in which to do business—and foreign company formation in Latin America is on the rise.
 The various Latin American jurisdictions are showing further signs of economic growth as commodity prices rise and infrastructure improves.
 Furthermore, the region is home to an abundance of natural resources, many of which have still not yet been exploited.
-Latin America has an abundance of potentially lucrative business opportunities available for those looking to invest or expand previously established corporations.
+The region has an abundance of potentially lucrative business opportunities available for those looking to invest or expand into Latin America.
 It is therefore unsurprising that a range of startups are entering Latin America, and governments across the region are also actively encouraging Foreign Direct Investment (FDI).

 Making the Move into Latin America